 What support will there be for my child’s overall wellbeing?

 We are an inclusive school; we welcome and celebrate diversity.
 As demonstrated in our ‘Vision Statement’ our team of staff believe in building high quality relationships with the children in order to develop high self-esteem.

 The Class Teacher has overall responsibility for your child’s wellbeing whilst in School, and as such will be your first point of contact.
 The Class Teacher can liaise with the Special Educational Needs Co-ordinator at Newlands for additional support with any pastoral, medical or social care.
 On occasion it may be appropriate to contact outside agencies such as Health and Social Services, or Primary Support Team for guidance and we will work alongside them where necessary.

 At Newlands we have a fully trained Emotional Literacy Support Assistant who is available to support vulnerable pupils.
 She works under the guidance and supervision of the Hampshire Educational Psychology Service.

 What training is provided for the staff at Newlands who are working with children with additional needs?

-Mrs Robertson is responsible for attending regular update meetings and briefings, and shares these will all members of staff in school.
+Mrs Walker is responsible for attending regular update meetings and briefings, and shares these will all members of staff in school.
 The team of Learning Support Assistants also meet regularly with her for training purposes.
 Key messages and essential information are communicated and shared through these meetings regarding key pupils, intervention strategies, and relevant research and policies.